Call Detail

 ENTRY PREPARATION & APPLICATION PROCESS

-NCECA will not extend the submission deadline for applicants who experience technical issues with CaFÉ™ after 4:00 PM MT on June 17, 2026.
-To avoid potential problems, we strongly recommend submitting your application well in advance of the deadline.
+IMPORTANT: NCECA will not extend the submission deadline for applicants who experience technical difficulties with CaFÉ™ after 4:00 p.m.
+MT on June 17, 2026.
+Applicants are strongly encouraged to submit their applications well in advance of the deadline.

-Prepare all materials in advance, including images, artwork details, and written statements
+1. Prepare all application materials in advance, including images that meet CaFÉ™ specifications, artwork details, and required written statements.

-Ensure in advance that your statements adhere to NCECA’s proposed character limits.
+2. Ensure that all written statements comply with NCECA's character limits.

-Save copies of all text for your records.
+3. Save copies of all submitted text for your records.

-If selected, NCECA will edit all submitted statements for the Exhibition Catalog to ensure consistency with its publication style guide, as well as for spelling, grammar, length, and clarity.
+If selected, NCECA reserves the right to edit submitted statements for the exhibition catalog to ensure consistency with its style guide and to address spelling, grammar, length, and clarity.

 ARTIST STATEMENT